 A study into acupuncture and xerostomia in the long-term found that patients receiving ongoing acupuncture had better outcomes after six months and again at three years than those who ceased treatment.

 Dr Suzanne Grant (PhD) is the LivingRoom’s acupuncture practitioner.
 She says “If you can use acupuncture to provide some relief from the side effects of treatment or the symptoms of cancer, you may be able to reduce some medications, prevent treatment delays or simply feel better.”

 Suzanne earned both her undergraduate (BAppSc in Traditional Chinese Medicine) and doctoral (PhD in Chinese Medicine) degrees from the University of Western Sydney.
 She has spent time studying Chinese Medicine in Nanjing and Beijing, China.
 Suzanne has been in practice for over ten years.
 Suzanne is also a Post-Doctoral Fellow and lecturer at University of Western Sydney (UWS).
 She has published research in peer-reviewed journals in Chinese medicine and cancer.
 She is registered with AHPRA, a member of the Australian Acupuncture and Chinese Medicine Association, the Society of Integrative Oncology and the Clinical Oncology Society of Australia.

-Suzanne is available to treat not only Lifehouse patients and their family and carers but anyone from the general public, particularly with a cancer diagnosis.
-If you are interested, contact email@example.com or call 02 8514 0038 to make an appointment.
+Suzanne and Andrew are both available to treat not only Lifehouse patients and their family and carers but anyone from the general public, particularly with a cancer diagnosis.
+If you are interested, contact firstname.lastname@example.org or call 02 8514 0038 to make an appointment.